Research into treatments for prostate cancer

 - Research into erection problems after treatment

 The side effects of hormone therapy can include weight gain, tiredness and thinning of the bones.
 These can affect quality of life.
 We know from research that exercise and a change of eating habits may help lessen these side effects and so improve quality of life.
-One study is trying to find out more about whether a change of eating habits and exercise can help men having hormone therapy.
+One study looked at whether a change of eating habits and exercise could help men having hormone therapy.
+The study team found that a 6 month diet and exercise programme did help to reduce some of the side effects from hormone therapy.

 Hormone therapy can cause bone thinning.
 A phase 3 trial in America has found that the drug toremifene can reduce the risk of fractures.
 The trial compared toremifene with a placebo and found that just over 2 out of 100 men taking the toremifene (2%) developed a fracture.
 5 out of 100 men taking the placebo (5%) developed a fracture.
 The bone density of the men taking toremifene also increased.
 The researchers also found that the men taking toremifene were more likely to develop a blood clot.
 Just over 2 out of 100 (2%) men taking toremifene developed a clot compared to 1 in 100 men taking the placebo (1%).

 The MANCAN study is looking at ways to help men manage hot flushes and night sweats following treatment for prostate cancer.
 The men taking part in this study are having hormone treatment and have at least 10 hot flushes or night sweats a week.

 One of the side effects of radiotherapy is that problems with passing urine can get worse.
 A trial is looking at helping men manage urinary symptoms after radiotherapy by teaching them certain exercises.